 Read reviews of WOW trips to England.
 To get your own WOW trip and VIP treatment, use the black button below.

-“Sure, it’s crowded in August, but the days are relatively long, the weather is great, and there are music festivals—especially opera—all over Austria.
-You can usually find good hotel deals in August, except in Salzburg, which hosts its six-week classical music festival (one of the biggest in Europe).” –Gwen Kozlowski, Trusted Travel Expert for Austria
+The days are relatively long, the weather is great, and there are music festivals—especially opera—all over the country.
+Salzburg’s six-week classical music festival is one of the biggest in Europe.

 Great Barrier Reef Islands, Australia